geoo115/charity-management-system/docs/backend/ARCHITECTURE.md

 ## Overview

-The Lewisham Charity backend is built using Go with the Gin web framework, following clean architecture principles and domain-driven design patterns.
+This proof-of-concept backend system is built using Go with the Gin web framework, following clean architecture principles and domain-driven design patterns.
+The system demonstrates modern backend development practices for charity operations management.

 ## Project Structure